Sponge-Bas/autothread/README.md

 ## Error handling
 If one of the processes fails, autothread will send a keyboard interrupt signal to all the other running threads/processes to give them a change to handle the exit gracefully.
-If you the threads to clean things up before exiting, just intercept the `KeyboardInterrupt` exeption and do the cleanup (just like you would in a single threaded case).
+If you want the threads to clean things up before exiting, just intercept the `KeyboardInterrupt` exeption and do the cleanup (just like you would in a single threaded case).